Andrew Grant DeYoung: Videotaping of execution

 DeYoung was the first person in 19 years in the United States to have the execution videotaped and the first in which execution by lethal injection was recorded.
-The previous videotaped execution had been a gas chamber execution that took place in California.
+The previous videotaped execution had been the gas chamber execution of Robert Alton Harris that took place in California on April 21, 1992.
 Other states are now considering videotaping executions.
 There is open discussion concerning whether or not making executions public would sway people to be more for or more against the death penalty.